Bookmark saved

 "Dissipating.
 Two minutes to safe levels."

 The scouts worked in silence.
-The guild's after-action discipline: extract value, leave no trace of method, be gone before the absence is noticed.
-The demon corpses would be found, but the method of their killing would be ambiguous — the smoke residue would read as natural chemical seepage, the kill strikes lost in the rapid decomposition that dead demons underwent once the boneglass contamination lost its biological host.
+The after-action discipline: extract value, leave no trace of method, be gone before the absence is noticed.
+The demon corpses would be found, but the method would be ambiguous.
+The smoke residue would read as natural chemical seepage, the kill strikes lost in the rapid decomposition that dead demons underwent once the boneglass contamination lost its host.

 The figurine pulsed against his chest.
 A slow, deep warmth that had nothing to do with body heat.
 The boneglass in his pocket responded to the boneglass in the dead demon's armor, the mineral recognizing its own across the boundary between crafted stone and corrupted flesh.
-Two weeks ago, the figurine's warmth had been intermittent — pulses he could ignore, responses he could dismiss as imagination or fever or the body's stress reactions translating into phantom sensation.
+Two weeks ago, the figurine's warmth had been intermittent.
+Pulses he could ignore, responses he could dismiss as imagination or fever.
 Now the warmth was constant.
 Directional.
 East.
 The figurine pulled toward the deeper deposits, toward the Sunderlands, toward whatever waited in the corrupted heart of the continent where the Dimming ate the light and the boneglass grew in concentrations that the army's scouts couldn't map because the scouts who went that deep didn't come back.

 "Time," Ren said.
 The four minutes were up.
 His scouts withdrew — up the ropes, over the ridge, gone.
 The ravine held seven dead demons and the dissipating residue of compounds that a dead alchemist had invented and a living thief had refined.